tengine/tengine_core/README.md

 ## License
-tengine_event is distributed under the LGPL and MPL
+tengine_event is distributed under the MPL2.0 or LGPLv3 or the dual license of MPL2.0/LGPLv3

 ## Copyright